kani-ahmed/GreenWave-sustainability-tracker-app/README.md

 Contributions to this project are welcome.
 Please ensure you follow the existing code style and submit your pull requests for review.

-Thank you for participating in our project!
+Thank you for participating in our project and stay tuned!